-Tammy Tyler is a senior compliance analyst with a focus on employment law at Paychex, Inc., a leading provider of integrated solutions for payroll, HR, retirement, and insurance services.
+Tammy Tyler is an employment law compliance manager at Paychex, Inc., a leading provider of integrated solutions for payroll, HR, retirement, and insurance services.

 WORX Content from this Author

 Starting Oct.
-29, New Jersey employers of all sizes will be required to provide their eligible employees with up to forty hours of paid sick leave per year.
+29, 2018 New Jersey employers of all sizes were required to provide their eligible employees with up to forty hours of paid sick leave per year.
 Here are some important details of this law.

 Separate paid sick leave ordinances in Chicago and Cook County become effective July 1, 2017.
 Go more in-depth with details of each ordinance.